dmedri/roaster/docs/build-virtualenv-options.md

 ## Examples

-R releases come with some defaults.
-To fit those, the easiest way is set a null variable as follow:
+To fit the most common installation, the easiest way is the following:

 ```bash
 OPTRVE=""
 ```

-The `roaster` default take the recommended packages out.
-Those packages could be installed in a second stage. `Roaster` default settings are:
+In Roaster default settings, the recommended packages out since they can be installed later.

 ```bash
 OPTRVE="--without-recommended-packages"
 ```

-It seems to be a good setup for a general purpose solution, but you could strip down many other things.
-An example:
+It seems to be good setup for a system, great for a desktop, but many other things can be excluded.
+For example:

 ```bash
 OPTRVE="--without-recommended-packages --disable-nls --without-tcltk --without-x"